marcaaron/marc-aaron.com/README.md

 # Portfolio of Marc Aaron Glasser's Projects #
 ## Which tbh is kind of a portfolio project itself.... ##
 ![mind blown](https://marcaaron.github.io/tim%20and%20eric%20mind%20blown%20GIF-downsized.gif)

+- GraphCMS for updating Projects and Posts
+- Gatsby for Static Site Generating w/ GraphQL